atosti/coc/README.md

 3. Dividend Yield
    * Relative to the currently traded price, what percentage is payed out annually by the company.
 4. Sector
-   * A descriptor of which industry the company does business in.
+   * A descriptor of which industry the company does business in

+### Running the Tests

+1. From the main directory run `python -m pytest`.

 ## To Do List